-3D laser-based pavement imaging systems have been widely adopted by highway agencies in the last decade for automated pavement condition assessment while 2D imaging technologies and smart phone are also used to perform their pavement condition evaluation, especially for local transportation agencies.
-These collected pavement images are then used to extract pavement distresses semi- or fully automatically through various methods.
-Among these methods, models based on Artificial Intelligence (AI) with Machine Learning and Deep Learning (ML/DL) have gained high attention for pavement distress identification in the last several years.
-However, most AI models either have not yet fully connected with how highway agencies use the pavement distress data or have not been sufficiently developed to rely on quality 3D pavement image data.
+3D laser-based pavement imaging systems have been widely adopted by highway agencies in the last decade for automated pavement condition assessment while 2D imaging technologies and smart phones are also used to perform their pavement condition evaluation, especially for local transportation agencies.
+These collected pavement images are then used to extract pavement distresses semi- or fully-automatically through various methods.
+Among these methods, models based on Artificial Intelligence (AI) with Machine Learning and Deep Learning (ML/DL) have gained much attention for pavement distress identification in the last several years.
+However, most AI models either are not yet fully integrated with how highway agencies use the pavement distress data or have not been sufficiently developed to rely on quality 3D pavement image data.

-On the other hand, the performance of supervised-learning AI models for automated pavement distress extraction heavily relies on several factors including the used pavement image data quality, data size and diversity, the annotation quality (labeled ground truth distresses), the model formulation, model training, etc. However, the performance evaluation method used for many developed models is not always clear, especially for the diversity of the data used for that evaluation and its established ground truth.
+On the other hand, the performance of supervised-learning AI models for automated pavement distress extraction heavily relies on several factors including the quality of the pavement image data used, data size and diversity, the annotation quality (labeled ground truth distresses), the model formulation, model training, etc. However, the performance evaluation method used for many developed models is not always clear, especially for the diversity of the data used for that evaluation and its established ground truth.
 This ambiguity makes the comparison of the performance of different models challenging and unreliable.

 The objective of this synthesis is to document state DOT current practices of automated pavement distress identification and AI (ML/DL) technologies for pavement condition evaluation.